|Welcome to website of Julie Bruton-Seal

 Julie's photographs have been published in books and magazines, including the National Geographic and Hedgerow Medicine.
 She has also worked with her parents on several films, including the National Geographic special Survivors of the Skeleton Coast, for which they won Emmy awards in 1993.

 Julie is a member of The Society of Authors and co-authored Hedgerow Medicine (2008), Kitchen Medicine (2010) and Make Your Own Aphrodisiacs (2012) with her husband Matthew Seal, and the cookbook Vegetarian Masterpieces (1988) with Carol Tracy.
-She edited the journal The Herbalist and its predecessor Nature's Path for 8 years..
+She edits the journal The Herbalist.

 Julie's interest in health led her to train in herbal medicine, iridology and energy medicine, and she runs a natural health practice in Norfolk, England.
 She grows and collects many of her own herbs, and makes her own essences.
 She also teaches workshops on herbal medicine making, and leads herb walks.